spericas/helidon-mcp/docs/mcp-declarative/README.md

 #### JSON Schema

 Use JSON Schema to validate and describe input parameters and their structure.
-You can define schemas via the `@Mcp.JsonSchema` annotation.
+You can define schemas via the `@JsonSchema.Schema` annotation.

 #### Tool Content Types